-The award is named in honour of Dr. Alanna F. Bondar (1968-2014), an ecocritic, ecofeminist, poet, teacher, and founding member of The Association for Literature, Environment, and Culture in Canada / L’Association pour la literature, l’environment et la culture au Canada (ALECC).
+The biennial award is named in honour of Dr. Alanna F. Bondar (1968-2014), an ecocritic, ecofeminist, poet, teacher, and founding member of The Association for Literature, Environment, and Culture in Canada / L’Association pour la literature, l’environment et la culture au Canada (ALECC).
 Alanna was an Associate Professor of English at Algoma University in Sault Ste.
 Marie, Ontario, and the author of the narrative poetic work There are many ways to die while travelling in Peru (Your Scrivener Press, 2011), as well as many scholarly publications.
 Alanna was also a passionate educator, writer, gardener and knitter.

 In honour of Alanna, a cash prize of $500 will be adjudicated by an ALECC committee and awarded every two years at the ALECC biennial conference.
 A call for nominations for our next award, for books published in 2018 and 2019, will be issued in the fall of 2019.
 The next award will be announced at ALECC’s 2020 conference, location to be announced.

 One prize will be awarded biennially.
 In the spirit of Alanna Bondar’s own work, the committee seeks to award the prize to provocative, original, and stimulating books on environmental topics.
 Interdisciplinary works with a broad appeal within and beyond environmental humanities are also sought, as are books with the potential to engage a broader public, as well as students across a range of disciplines and levels.
 Genres can include fiction, poetry, drama, creative non-fiction, scholarly monographs, and edited collections.